Mello-o/lego_fortress/README.md

 # lego_fortress
-This project is about a fortress made of lego and upgraded by raspberry pi features.
+This project is about a fortress made of Lego and upgraded by Raspberry Pi features.